 My Semester of Content Teaching

 This semester, I’m all about teaching content classes since I have advanced writing for English majors and English presentations and interviews.
-My goal is to always avoid the PPT/Lecture death since I’m all about the student-centered classrooms.
+My goal is to always avoid the PPT/Lecture death since I’m all about student-centred classrooms.
 Read on for my tips on teaching content classes, minus the lecture and PowerPoint death.

 Want to know how you can get a university job in South Korea?
 How to Get a University Job in South Korea: The English Teaching Job of Your Dreams

-Top 5 Tips for teaching Content Classes
+Tips for Teaching Content Classes

 Simple!!!
 Then make your slides even simpler.
 Main points only!
 ONLY!
 Refer students to the relevant pages in the textbook for more information.
 Make your slides available online so students can just pay attention and listen and not worry about taking notes.